lightbend/fdp-sample-applications/nwintrusion/README.md

 The most popular way of deploying Spark applications on Kubernetes is to use `spark-submit`.
 But we need Spark 2.3.0 for this as Kubernetes support on Spark starts with this version only.

-Here's how you can deploy anomaly detection application on Kubernetes:
+Here's how you can deploy anomaly detection application on Kubernetes, where you should replace the `X.Y.Z` with the current FDP version, e.g., `1.2.3`:

 ```
 $ bin/spark-submit --master k8s://http://10.0.7.216:9000 \